Before and After: Jungalow Master Bathroom Big Reveal

 Medicine Cabinet: Pottery Barn

 It’s truly dreamy to wake up in the mornings and shower in this space.
-Thanks so much to Golan and Fireclay for making our master bathroom dreams come true!
+Thanks so much to our contractor and Fireclay for making our master bathroom dreams come true!

 You can see the rest of our home in the current (July/August) issue of House Beautiful.
 All photos by Justina Blakeney unless otherwise marked.
 Asterix * denotes product sponsorship.